 Once you're up, use that time to take another lap, do some jumping jacks, whathaveyou.
 At the end of your exercise snack, set the time again so you set yourself up for more frequently planned movement.

 Full-Day of Exercise Snacking

-If you’re still not convinced exercise snacking can total up throughout the day, let’s see how simple you can chew into and rack up daily exercise snacks:
+Still not convinced exercise snacking can total up throughout the day?
+Let's see how simple you can chew into and rack up daily exercise snacks:

 Exercise snacks are bite- and fun-sized movements you can add throughout the day.
 Even if they're short bouts, exercise snacking can help improve glycemic control, manage weight, and provide other impressive benefits.